sinhalatika44/sinhalatika44/README.md

-- 👋 Hi, I’m @sinhalatika44
+- 👋 Hi, I’m Latika
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software, Tech products, travelling
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, NodeJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me ...
+- 📫 How to reach me: @sinhalatika44

 <!---
 sinhalatika44/sinhalatika44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.